yumemi-inc/flutter-yumemi-lints/docs/contributing/SELF_REVIEW.md

 Before submitting your Pull Request, please check the following items:

-- [ ] Are there any typos?
+- [ ] Are there no typos?
 - [ ] Are all the links included?
-- [ ] Have you made any unnecessary changes?
+- [ ] Have you made no unnecessary changes?